Romonaga/rpiLightSystem/README.md

 * sudo mysql -u root -p LedLightSystem < rpiLightSystem/db/LedLightSystem.sql
 * sudo mysql -u root -p LedLightSystem < rpiLightSystem/db/LedLightSystemData.sql

-Let us take stock of where we are, or should be at this point.
+<B>Let us take stock of where we are, or should be at this point.</B>
 1. We have built rpiLightSystem.
 2. We have installed the Web Server.
 3. We have installed PHP support for Web Server.